 - Spinal cord damage

-The severity of a fall injury will depend in large part on which part of the body absorbs the brunt of the fall.
-A person that lands on their arm or leg could be at risk of sprains or fractures, but these injuries pail in comparison to head or neck trauma.
+The severity of a fall injury will largely depend on which part of the body absorbs the brunt of the fall.
+For example, a person that lands on their arm or leg could be at risk of sprains or fractures, but these injuries pale in comparison to head or neck trauma.
 An injury to the head or neck could lead to paralysis or even be fatal in some cases.

 Notice of a Dangerous Condition

 Notice is the key element for establishing the owner or manager breached their duty to keep the premises safe.
-The manager must have known of the condition and had time to remedy it before the incident occurred.
+In addition, the manager must have known of the condition and had time to remedy it before the incident occurred.
 There are two types of notice, actual and constructive.

-Actual notice arises when the owner or manager had direct knowledge of the dangerous condition.
+- Actual Notice: it arises when the owner or manager had direct knowledge of the dangerous condition.
 When an owner or manager has direct notice of a condition, they must remedy the dangerous condition to ensure their premise is safe.

 - Not paying attention

 - Wearing inappropriate footwear

 An experienced slip and fall accident attorney in Indianapolis could help you avoid comparative negligence in your slip and fall lawsuit.